 About Using Cell Phones in Mexico

 Mexico has an extensive cellular telephone network.
-The pricnipal operators here are Telcel, AT&T, Movistar and Virgin Mobile.
+The principal operators here are Telcel, AT&T, Movistar, and Virgin Mobile.

-Telcel has the most extensive network coverage across Mexico although other operators are catching up and have good coverage especially in urban areas and main highways.
+Telcel has the most extensive network coverage across Mexico although other operators are catching up and have good coverage especially in urban areas and along the country’s main road highways.
 In more rural areas, Telcel may be the only network available.

 Cell Phone Call Charges in Mexico

 Cellular call charges have been steadily dropping, and today Mexico is one of the least expensive places in the world to own and use a mobile telephone.

 No more national roaming charges: A law passed in 2014 made it illegal for Telcel, the country’s incumbent cell phone operator, to charge users for incoming calls on their cell phones when the phone was outside of its local area code—and other networks followed suit.
 So now, if your cell phone has a Mexico City number (area code 55) and you travel to Cuernavaca (area code 777) you are no longer charged for incoming calls while outside of Mexico City, as you used to be.

 Cellular Call Plans in Mexico: Whether you take a contract or use a pre-paid plan, there are a range of choices on offer.
 These are discussed below.
 The latest cell phone plans offer unlimited calling and SMS messages across all of North America (Mexico, the US and Canada) and also include a generous mobile data allowance each month.